digitalspring/whitepaper/whitepaper.md

    message) to the peer until successful.
 But this is again failure-prone unless backup peers are part of the group, so can be ruled out.
-(It should not be required to set up / pay for backup peers as this is an essential feature and should work regardless.)
+(It should not be required to set up / pay for backup peers as getting notified of a new message is an essential feature and should work regardless.)

 2) Letting a peer have a single mailbox which notifications about new messages are sent to.
 Again, the question arises where a mailbox